Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Introduction

 Exciton polaritons are composite particles arising from the strong coupling between the electron-hole pairs (excitons) and photons confined in a microcavity \cite{kasprzak2006,gao2015,deng2010,carusotto2013}.
-Exciton polaritons are inherently non-Hermitian due to the photonic loss from the microcavity and the pump (gain) that re-injects polaritons into the system.
+These hybrid particles are inherently non-Hermitian due to the photonic loss from the microcavity and the pump (gain) that re-injects polaritons into the system.
 Although non-Hermiticity is typically neglected in the studies of topological effects in exciton-polariton systems \cite{klembt2018,pieczarka2021,ren2021}, this platform has recently been used to study the novel non-Hermitian topology and observe the non-Hermitian topological invariants~\cite{su2021}.
-Recent works also explored non-Hermitian topological lattices~\cite{pickup2020, comaron2020}, including the role of nonlinearity~\cite{pernet2022}, which in some configuration can lead to nonreciprocal dynamics and the non-Hermitian skin effect~\cite{mandal2020, xu2021, xu2021b, mandal2022, xu2022, kokhanchik2023}.
-There are also studies on the non-Hermitian energy structure, which features exceptional points, in both momentum~\cite{su2021, liao2021, krol2022}, and parameter~\cite{gao2015, gao2018, estrecho2016, li2022} spaces.
+Recent works also explored non-Hermitian topological lattices~\cite{pickup2020, comaron2020}, including the role of nonlinearity~\cite{pernet2022,sigurdsson2017}, which in some configurations can lead to nonreciprocal dynamics and the non-Hermitian skin effect~\cite{mandal2020, xu2021, xu2021b, mandal2022, xu2022, kokhanchik2023}.
+There are also studies on the non-Hermitian eigenenergy structure, which features exceptional points, in both momentum~\cite{su2021, liao2021, krol2022}, and parameter~\cite{gao2015, gao2018, estrecho2016, li2022} spaces. \red{Furthermore, the exciton-polariton system is continuous and two-dimensional, making it an excellent platform for studying wave-packet dynamics and the effects of quantum geometry, like the anomalous Hall effect, without the complexity of the underlying periodic potential in lattices.}

-It was shown theoretically that the QGT can be experimentally measured in photonic and polaritonic systems in Ref. \cite{bleu2018} and it was first experimentally observed in a Hermitian exciton-polariton system in Ref.\cite{gianfrate2020}.
-In this work, we consider a non-Hermitian generalization of the model presented in Refs. \cite{bleu2018,tercas2014} to investigate whether the formalism in Ref. \cite{bleu2018} can be generalized to non-Hermitian systems.
+It was shown theoretically that the QGT can be experimentally measured in photonic and polaritonic systems in Ref. \cite{bleu2018} and it was first experimentally observed in an exciton-polariton system in the Hermitian limit, where the gain and loss were neglected, in Ref.\cite{gianfrate2020}. \red{The method was recently applied to measure the QGT of non-Hermitian systems~\cite{liao2021,cuerda2023}.
+However, the formalism is based solely on right eigenstates, and hence may not apply to generic non-Hermitian systems.
+Therefore, it is important to experimentally access the left eigenstate to allow the construction of generalized non-Hermitian QGTs}.
+In this work, we consider a non-Hermitian \red{exciton-polariton model \cite{su2021,hu2022} to} extend the formalism in Ref. \cite{bleu2018} \red{and} show that \red{generalized QGTs} defined in terms of both left and right eigenstates can be experimentally measured.